-The following provides more detailed information for principal EMM individual message fields:
+The following provides more detailed information for principal EMM common messages fields:

-1) Table_id_extension
+1) table_id_extension

 In an EMM message (table_id = 0x85), sections with a table_id_extension of 0x0000 are EMM individual messages.
-Other messages are EMM shared messages.
+Other messages are EMM common messages.

-2) Card ID
+- 2) Card ID

+- Number used to identify the target IC card

+- Of the card ID's 6 bytes (48 bits), the upper N bits are used as the ID identifier, and the same ID identifier is used throughout the section.

+- Specifically, the number of ID identifier bit N values is 3.

+- 3) Message byte length

-- Number used to identify the target IC card - Of the card ID's 6 bytes (48 bits), the upper N bits are used as the ID identifier, and the same ID identifier is used throughout the section. - Specifically, the number of ID identifier bit N values is 3. - 3) Message byte length code region and serves as an offset that points to the position of the next EMM message payload's card ID number when sending multiple EMM message payloads in a single section.
+Describes the byte length from the message protocol number to the end of the message code region and serves as an offset that points to the position of the next EMM message payload's card ID number when sending multiple EMM message payloads in a single section.